suparnoghosh/suparnoghosh.github.io/_pages/movies.md

 > From wherever you like.
 > — Andrei Rublev (1966), Tarkovsky

-## Movies that I have watched, am watching, or plan to watch (not updated)
+## Films that taught me something about living...